GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations

 \subsubsection{Familiarity Through Personal Information and Its Limits}

-A factor specific to the \Exp{} condition was the emergence of familiarity and perceived human-likeness through personal information presented via GroupEnvoy, including self-introductions, hobbies, and daily life \punit{4/9}. \begin{quote} \textit{``When I saw their hobbies and daily life in the self-introduction at the beginning, I felt for the first time that they had the same human qualities as the university students around me.''} \punit{EP8} \end{quote}
+A factor specific to the experimental condition was the emergence of familiarity and perceived human-likeness through personal information presented via GroupEnvoy, including self-introductions, hobbies, and daily life. \begin{quote} \textit{``Their self-introductions made me feel more familiar with them.
+I realized that they are just like other Japanese college students.''} \punit{EP8} \end{quote}